 8. View Cached Version of a Website using Chrome

 Google Chrome creates the cached version of every web page regularly.
-If you are facing a problem with your internet speed and taking a lot of time to load a single web page, the viewing the cached version of web page comes handy.
+If you are facing a problem with your internet speed and taking a lot of time to load a single web page, viewing the cached version of web page comes handy.
 To get so, type “cache: website” in the address bar of Chrome and hit enter.
 You could see the latest cached version of that particular website.

 9. Enable Do Not Track option in Chrome